marinimau/public_administration_blockchain_certified_document_sharing/README.md

 # Public Administration Blockchain Certified Document Sharing

 A dApp to distribute blockchain certified documents from PAs to citizens.
+All the features are accessible via REST api.

+Citizen related features are accessible also via frontend.

 ## Getting Started